ABOUT CHAYOOT “CHE” CHENGSUPANIMIT

-When I started working in New York City, it became very clear that time and money were limited resources (don’t even get me started on willpower).
-Not wanting to give up on my personal goals, I played around with ways to keep making progress in training in a way that wouldn’t drain the hours in my day or my (not so hefty) bank account.
+When I started working in New York City, it became very clear that time, money, and willpower were limited resources.
+Not wanted to give up on my personal goals, I played around with ways to keep making progress in training in a way that wouldn’t drain the hours in my day or the funds in my bank account.
 Training sessions had to be short and sweet.
-Spending hours upon hours at the gym didn’t work anymore, and neither did spending hours upon hours in the kitchen (and Trader Joe’s.
+Spending hours at the gym didn’t work anymore, and neither did spending hours in the kitchen (and Trader Joe’s.
 Damn, I love Trader Joe’s).
-This blog is a collection of what I’ve learned over the years both as a busy working professional and as a student athlete.
+This blog is a collection of what I’ve learned over the years both as a busy professional and as a student athlete.

-As a former college wrestler, member of Thailand’s national freestyle wrestling team, and current combat sport enthusiast, I’ve personally tested these ideas that you’ll see on my blog.
-This includes but is not limited to:
+As a former collegiate wrestler, a member of Thailand’s national freestyle wrestling team, and combat sport enthusiast, I’ve personally tested the ideas that you’ll see on my blog.

-Time and time again, people have done more with less, and so can you.
+People have often done more with less, and so can you.